Joined the Department in 1980

 - Postdoctoral research: University of Southern California.

-Decapods are among the best-known crustaceans, ranging from tiny shrimp to crabs with a leg span of up to nearly 4 m..
+Decapods are among the best-known crustaceans, ranging from tiny shrimp to crabs with a leg span of up to nearly 4 m.
 Major predators, disturbers of sediments, and elements of food chains, these animals are found in almost all marine habitats.
 New species continue to be found.
 Of those already known to science, often the descriptions are very old and lack details needed for more modern comparative work.
 Genetic studies are in their infancy.
+My graduate students currently are studying the ecology of decapods and other crustaceans along the poorly-studied Texas coast.

 Decapods can range in color from brilliantly marked to dull, white or transparent.
 Color patterns can function in camouflage, courtship, or aggressive displays, but may differ within a single species according to age, diet, or sex.
-The consistency of color patterns within a species is unknown in many, if not most, decapods.
-Pigmentation may be a function not only of visual communication but also serve in physiological processes such as intermediary metabolism and strengthening of the integument.
+Pigmentation may be a function not only of visual communication but also serve in physiological processes.
 Some crabs add to their camouflage by carrying foreign objects or attaching sponges, shells, algae, etc. to their bodies.
-Studies on adaptive coloration and camouflage must integrate laboratory work under controlled conditions with observations and photography in the natural habitat.
-My own current work on spider crabs and hippolytid shrimp indicates phylogenetic trends in behavior and coloration within certain clades and marked differences within others.
-Do these differences reflect problems with the currently accepted systematic arrangement?
+Studies on adaptive coloration and camouflage can integrate laboratory work under controlled conditions with observations and photography in the natural habitat.
+My work on spider crabs and hippolytoid shrimp indicates phylogenetic trends in behavior and coloration within certain clades and marked differences within others.

 - Hancock, ZB, Goeke, JA, Wicksten, MK.
 A sea anemone of many names: a review of the taxonomy and distribution of the invasive actiniarian Diadumene lineata (Diadumenidae), with records of its reappearance on the Texas coast.
 Zookeys.
 2017; (706):1-15. doi: 10.3897/zookeys.706.19848.
 PubMed PMID:29118617 PubMed Central PMC5674082.